Aug. 10, 2022

 The care put into a script shows when the time comes for others to evaluate it.

 Spotlight’s Playfest productions are not the end goal for any of the winning scripts.
 In some cases, the same scripts (or further re-writes) may be promoted for publication or for other play festivals.

 In all cases, we hope that the experience of writing a play—regardless of whether it wins anything, or whether it gets staged or sold—sparks the creativity of everyone who completes that special accomplishment.

 Aside from Playfest, all up-and-coming writers and creators are welcome to consult with Spotlight artists about their writing projects, whether they are as easy to workshop as children’s theatre camp shows, or as ambitious as full-length musicals.
 Email email@example.com to get in touch.

 About the contest…

-The theme of Spotlight’s 2021-’22 Playfest Young Playwrights’ Competition was “Dream It.
+“Dream It.
 Think It.
-Create It.”
-The writers were challenged to create all-original plays with a running time between 15 and 35 minutes, applying any topic, theme, or style that they valued.
+Create It.” has become the permanent theme of Playfest.
+Writers are challenged to create all-original plays with a running time between 15 and 35 minutes, applying any topic, theme, or style that they value.

-Their works were also to allow for casts of nine or fewer actors per play, although more characters were optional if it were possible for some actors to play double roles.
-While youth theatre often allows for large casts, smaller casts tend to be favored by theatres and festivals staging one-act plays.
+Their works also allow for casts of nine or fewer actors per play, although more characters are optional if it’s possible for some actors to play double roles.
+While youth theatre often allows for large casts, smaller casts tend to be favored by other theatres and festivals staging one-act plays.

 Winners received a $100 prize funded by a contest sponsor.
-The winners also give permission to Spotlight to workshop and perform their plays for one debut production (i.e. Playfest).
+By entering, the winners also gave permission to Spotlight to workshop and perform their plays for one debut production (i.e. Playfest).
 The playwrights are encouraged to get involved with the Playfest production, alongside the directors as their work is workshopped for its stage premiere.

-The writers may choose to promote and/or publish their works for performances in theatres or schools later; so having prior productions on the résumé is a plus!
+The writers may choose to promote and/or publish their works for performances in theatres or schools later.
+Having prior productions on the résumé is a plus!